mehery-soccom/mChat-IOS/README.md

-# mChat - Android
+# mChat - IOS
 ## _Chat SDK for Mehery_

-mChat - Android is a an android SDK for enabling to add Mehery Chat in you application.
+mChat - IOS is a an IOS SDK for enabling to add Mehery Chat in you application.

 ## Features